Nanzan University Academic Program

 2 Days Fall

-Kyoto was Japan’s capital city from the late 8th century to the late 19th century.
-One of the oldest cities in Japan, Kyoto is home to many famous temples, shrines, lively markets, and closely packed neighborhoods.
+Kyoto is home to many famous temples, shrines, and lively markets.
 Visit the famous Kiyomizu Temple and Kinkaku-ji, design cloth towels with colorful dyes, be entertained by maiko and geiko, and take a rickshaw ride through Arashiyama.

 A samurai uniform in Hakuichi museum